 - Total amount paid

 - Any applicable taxes

 The invoice can be generated using a word processing program, Google Docs, Microsoft Excel, or an online invoice generator like Invoice Maker.

 Whether a business requires customers to pay invoices in full instead of paying in installments over a week, month, or another timeframe depends on the type of company and the goods/services being sold.
 In general, more expensive items or services are rarely associated with paid-in-full invoices.
 Requiring full payment for these would likely turn customers away.
 However, smaller businesses and freelancers offering more affordable products often demand full payment.
 Here are some pros and cons of requiring customers to pay in full:

 - Limits a company’s accounts receivables

 - Increases the likelihood of clients paying on time

 - No revenue from late fees and interest

-1.)
-The client is not new and has a good payment history – clients that have proven their trust over years of business should not be required to pay their invoices upfront.
-Requiring them to do so can cause them to feel like “any other customer,” and that their long-term business isn’t appreciated.
+Clients that have proven their trust over years of business should not be required to pay their invoices upfront.
+Requiring them to do so can cause them to feel like “any other customer” and that their long-term business isn’t appreciated.

-3.)
-Inexpensive services or products – cheaper items or projects should not be required to be paid upfront, as the risk to the provider/seller is minimal if the item goes unpaid.
-Note that this is different than requiring the client to pay the invoice in full, which is often expected for small invoices.
+Cheaper items or projects should not be required to be paid upfront, as the risk to the provider/seller is minimal if the invoice is paid late.
+Note that this is different than requiring the client to pay the invoice in full.